Arthur is an avid television and movie fan with horror being his favored genre. If you can name it, he has probably seen

 If you ignore the fact that the first Leprechaun movie happened, this isn't actually a bad sequel.
-The movie starts 1,000 years in the past where the Leprechaun is cheated out of a wife thanks to his slave and vows revenge on his ancestors.
+The movie starts 1,000 years in the past when the Leprechaun is cheated out of a wife thanks to his slave and vows revenge on his ancestors.
 The thing is that, according to this movie, the Leprechaun then goes to sleep for 1,000 years which makes the first movie impossible.
 Anyway, the movie is bad, the jokes are bad, and the acting is bad, all of which makes a good Leprechaun movie.
 This is also another movie which should have won an award for gratuitous nudity for a scene that was only put in the film to showcase boobs.
-As far as Leprechaun movies go this one isn't great, but it isn't that bad either.
+As far as Leprechaun movies go, this one isn't great, but it isn't that bad either.

 Leprechaun: Back 2 Tha Hood

 If you were to just read the title of this movie there is no way that you would watch it and there is definitely no way that you would believe that it is one of the best installments in the franchise.
 It is consistent with the fact that it is not consistent at all.
 The Leprechaun is again free to roam until a preacher has him dragged back to hell, but that is the opening scene and he comes back again to terrorize some kids.
 Instead of a pot of gold, this time he has a never-ending chest of gold which leads the kids to think they have struck it rich until good old Lep shows up and starts murdering people around them.
 The acting and production of this film aren't half bad and they do a great job of portraying characters which are both strong and vulnerable.